GCC Northeast 4

 Roosevelt Boulevard and Welsh Road,

-The Cinema I & II Theatre was opened in 1955 by General Cinema Corperation.
+The Cinema I & II Theatre was opened December 25, 1965 with Doris Day in “Do Not Disturb” & “Pinocchio in Outer Space”.
+It was operated by General Cinema Corporation.
 This theatre was built with two screens of 1,000 seats each with a lobby built in-between the two theatres.

 It 2008, the building was being rehabilitated to be used as government offices.